 Read Books Together

-There are some pretty awesome books out there that help kids learn to be confident, and can teach them at their level.
-See below for some ideas.
+There are some pretty awesome books out there that help kids learn to be confident, and can teach them at their level: Confidence is my Superpower, A Little Spot of Confidence, or The Girl Who Makes a Million Mistakes.

 Set Goals